 The Three clarinet soloists were amazing.
 The clarinet professor was so proud.
 He came to several rehearsals and was so excited after the piece that he “had to restrain himself from jumping out of his seat as it could have been perceived as inappropriate!”
 [His words immediately after the performance.]

 Thanks for contacting me to do this.
 I am very excited to get you a recording.
 I hope you are pleased with the outcome.
 We also had the concert video recorded that we will air later on our local PBS station.

 I understand you have others that are also performing it.
 I happen to be guest conducting in Minnesota next month when they have it scheduled to perform.
 Best of luck on those performances, I hope you get many!
 BTW, I plan to program it again next semester.
 We host a large honor band festival and I think this piece would be terrific for that performance.

 Dr. Reed Thomas, conductor, Middle Tennessee State University Concert Band

 “Thanks so much for the opportunity for my students and myself and for this challenging and educational experience.
 My students will remember this for years to come.
 We only started . . .

 Brad Harris, conductor, Woodbridge High School Concert Band, Irvine CA,

-(who made a fine studio recording of Hill Dance for submission to a major contest)
+(who made a fine studio recording of Hill Dance that helped me win The American Prize for Band Composition)